KARWorkshop/KAR-Gecko-ASM/README.md

 # KAR-Gecko-ASM
-Repo for all the ASM and Gecko Codes used with KARphin
+Repo for all the ASM and Gecko Codes used with KARphin.

-Some of theses codes have been developed over time and thus have been tweaked heavilly.
+Some of theses codes have been developed over time and thus have been tweaked heavilly and have older variants.
 This repo is mainly for KARphin and it's extra codes.
-For Legacy codes they won't be updated.
-But KARphin has been cleaned up and have specific codes built for that client.
-Assume North American unless otherwise stated.
+For KARphin Legacy codes they are archived but won't be updated.
+KARphin's have been cleaned up and changed from that one.
+Mainly restoring memory cards and booting right into the debug menu. **Assume North American or modded variant unless otherwise stated.**

 - Legacy || All the codes shipped with the legacy client, not organized.